 Here are five driving hazards that get more dangerous during the winter holidays.

 Tired or drowsy driving is a cause behind a fifth of all fatal car accidents.
 It’s clear why: the impact of tired driving is comparable to drinking and driving.
 One study found that driving after being awake for 18 hours affected performance the same as having a blood alcohol level of .05%.
 The legal limit to operate a motor vehicle is .08%, but a driver’s abilities may be impaired well before then.

-Not only does society as a whole drink more during the holidays, time off work and more social gatherings means that more people are drinking at the same time.
+Not only does society as a whole drink more during the holidays, but time off work and more social gatherings mean that more people are drinking at the same time.
 Drinking is socially acceptable—and even expected—during the holidays.
 Take a New Year’s toast, for example.
 Alcoholic beverages are also more readily available.
 This makes drunk driving more prevalent during the holidays; the rising number of people on the road on holiday weekends increases the odds that a drunk driver will cause irreparable harm.

 4. Vehicle Maintenance

 Vehicle maintenance is a year-round issue—federal statistics show that 12% of all accidents are caused by mechanical defects.
 However, inclement weather can heighten the risk of defects, particularly tire problems.
 Old tires with low tread are more likely to cause a loss of control in icy or rainy conditions.

 The holidays can indirectly affect your vehicle’s condition as well.
 Salting the road to prevent ice can also corrode the underside of your car.
 The corrosion heightens the chance of a serious malfunction on the road.